gpf71/OnTap/README.md

 BACK END:

 OnTap.py
+OnTap is the main file:  Controls updating of brewery information and report generation.

+Brewery.py
-OnTap is the main file: creates Brewery objects which store brewery name, short name, url, address, location, logo, and lists of items available on tap, for fills, and in bottles and cans.
-Controls updating of brewery information and report generation.
+Creates Brewery objects which store brewery name, short name, url, (date) updated, address, location, logo, and lists of items available on tap, for fills, and in bottles and cans.

+BreweryResources.py
+Collections of resources such as url for brewery webpages used by the other files.

 BreweryScraper.py
-The breweries display "today's taps" and product information in a variety of formats and using different technologies, necessitating a custom update function for each one.
+The brewery websites display "today's taps" and product information in a variety of formats and using different technologies, necessitating a custom update function for each one.
 BreweryScraper uses one or more of requests and lxml, Selenium Webdriver, and Beautiful Soup to pull the latest on-tap information from each brewery's website and then packages it up for delivery to the bot.
+Only scrapes a maximum of once per day.

 TODOs and USER STORIES:

-Todo: move all URLS and additional resources to separate file

-Todo: move class declaration to separate file

 Todo: add breweries: Off the Rail, Powell Street, Postmark